Cluster Dextrin (HBCD): Highly Branched Cyclic Dextrin for Endurance Fueling

 The Performance Trial Evidence

-Performance trials of cluster dextrin versus other carbs are smaller and more mixed.
-The strongest signal is in events with high GI sensitivity (triathlon, ultra-running) where the differentiated tolerability makes the difference between adequate fueling and DNF.
-In standard cycling time-trial protocols, cluster dextrin produces similar performance outcomes to glucose-fructose blends at matched carbohydrate dose — the gastric emptying advantage doesn't always translate to a performance edge unless GI distress is a limiting factor.
-See our sports buffering piece and the runners' stack.
+Performance trials of cluster dextrin versus other carbs are smaller and more mixed than the gastric-emptying mechanism implies.
+The strongest plausible signal is in events with high GI sensitivity (triathlon, ultra-running) where differentiated tolerability can be the difference between adequate fueling and a did-not-finish.
+In standard cycling time-trial protocols, the gastric-emptying advantage does not reliably translate into a measurable performance edge unless GI distress is the limiting factor.
+This is the same lesson seen with other ergogenic aids: a real mechanism does not guarantee a real-world result.
+See our sports buffering piece and the runners' stack, and note that sodium bicarbonate, beta-alanine, and caffeine have far larger performance evidence bases for their respective use cases.

 The Multi-Transporter Question

-Modern endurance fueling emphasizes glucose + fructose blends (typically 2:1 or 1:0.8 ratios) to leverage parallel SGLT1 and GLUT5 intestinal transporters, allowing total carb oxidation rates of 1.5+ g/min versus the ~1 g/min ceiling for glucose alone.
-Pure cluster dextrin hydrolyzes to glucose only and does not bypass the SGLT1 transporter ceiling.
-This means at very high intake rates (90+ g carb per hour), a cluster dextrin + fructose blend will outperform cluster dextrin alone.
-The branded product space increasingly offers HBCD-fructose blends to capture both advantages.
+Modern endurance fueling emphasizes glucose + fructose blends (typically 2:1 or 1:0.8 ratios) to leverage parallel SGLT1 and GLUT5 intestinal transporters.
+A trial in trained cyclists found a glucose-plus-fructose drink improved time-trial performance by about 8% over glucose alone at a matched 1.8 g/min intake, and reviews of carbohydrate intake during exercise put the single-transporter (glucose-only) ceiling near 60 g/hour versus roughly 90 g/hour when fructose is added.
+Pure cluster dextrin hydrolyzes to glucose only and does not bypass the SGLT1 ceiling.
+So at very high intake rates (90+ g carb per hour), a cluster dextrin + fructose blend will outperform cluster dextrin alone, and the branded product space increasingly offers HBCD-fructose blends to capture both advantages.

 Dose, Mixing, and Practical Use

 Effective doses of cluster dextrin in endurance contexts are 40–90 g per hour, dissolved at 6–10% concentration in water (i.e., 60–100 g per liter).
 Sip continuously during exercise rather than bolus.
 Cluster dextrin's lower osmolarity means it can be mixed at higher concentrations without delaying gastric emptying — useful when bottle capacity is limited.
 Combine with sodium (300–700 mg per liter) for prolonged sweat-loss events.
 Cost per gram of cluster dextrin is meaningfully higher than maltodextrin; the cost-effectiveness argument depends on whether GI distress is a real limiter for you.
+For post-exercise recovery, the carbohydrate matters more than the specific polymer, and pairing carbohydrate with whey protein is better supported than any HBCD-specific recovery claim.
 See our broader electrolyte and fueling review.

 When It's Not Worth It

-For events under 90 minutes, the gastric emptying advantage is unlikely to matter — you can fuel adequately with glucose, sucrose, or maltodextrin at much lower cost.
+For events under 90 minutes, the gastric-emptying advantage is unlikely to matter — you can fuel adequately with glucose, sucrose, or maltodextrin at much lower cost.
 For non-endurance contexts (resistance training, casual exercise), cluster dextrin is a marketing premium.
-The product is also not a "smart carbohydrate" in any meaningful sense — once absorbed, cluster dextrin-derived glucose is metabolically identical to glucose from any other source.
+The product is also not a "smart carbohydrate" in any meaningful sense — once absorbed, cluster dextrin-derived glucose is metabolically identical to glucose from any other source, and unlike creatine monohydrate, it confers no benefit at rest.
+Buy it only if you race long, fuel aggressively, and have personally hit a GI wall on cheaper carbs.

 Sources